-This service includes, but is not limited to, on-line or in-person training, conferences, or resource materials on the specific disabilities, illnesses, conditions that affect the member for whom they care.
+This service includes, but is not limited to, on-line or in-person training; conferences; or resource materials on the specific disabilities, illnesses, or conditions that affect the member.
 The purpose of the training is for the caregiver to learn more about member's condition, what to expect, and how to provide the best care for someone with that specific condition.
-For example, training could be provided on effectively caring for a member with dementia.
+For example, training could be provided on how to effectively care for a member with dementia.

-Training includes the costs of registration and training fees associated with formal instruction in areas relevant to the needs identified in the member's care plan.
+Training includes registration costs and fees associated with formal instruction in areas that are relevant to the needs identified in the member's care plan.